-In the darker regions of the WordPress world, nulled themes and plugins lurk.
-These can be a real threat to your site security.
+In the darker regions of the WordPress world, nulled themes and nulled WordPress plugins lurk.
+These can be a real threat to your site's security.

 Perhaps the terms ‘pirated’ and ‘cracked’ may be more familiar to you.
-These are premium themes and plugins which have had their copy protection removed by a third party.
+These are premium themes and premium plugins that have had their copy protection removed by a third party.

 They are offered on professional-looking, but shortlived websites for free.
 These sites may look legitimate and their offerings safe and secure, but this is often far from reality.

-Aside from the fact that somebody has spent time and effort producing a premium product that you are downloading for free, nulled WordPress themes and plugins can be a serious security threat to your website or even worse to your e-commerce site.
+Aside from the fact that somebody has spent time and effort producing a premium product that you are downloading for free, nulled WordPress theme and nulled WordPress plugin can be a serious security threat to your website or even worse to your e-commerce site.

 You are not going to be able to receive instant support for your WordPress theme or plugin.
 You won’t be eligible for updates.